afinoblakeb/afino-app/docs/guidelines/ai_collaboration.md

 Always reference relevant project context files when asking for assistance:

-- "Following our component guidelines in `cursorrules/guidelines/component_guidelines.md`..."
+- "Following our component guidelines in `.cursor/rules/component_structure_rules.mdc`..."
-- "According to our database schema in `cursorrules/architecture/database_schema.md`..."
+- "According to our database schema in `docs/architecture/database_schema.md`..."
-- "Using the API design pattern from `cursorrules/architecture/api_design.md`..."
+- "Using the API design pattern from `.cursor/rules/api_design_rules.mdc`..."
-- "Following our development requirements in `cursorrules/guidelines/development_requirements.md`..."
+- "Following our development requirements in `.cursor/rules/documentation_rules.mdc`..."
 - "According to our progress file in `PROGRESS.md`..."
 - "Based on our Prisma schema in `prisma/schema.prisma`..."
+- "Following our documentation rules in `.cursor/rules/documentation_rules.mdc`..."
+- "Using our TypeScript conventions in `.cursor/rules/typescript_rules.mdc`..."

 ### Iterative Development